lukas-karsch/thesis/vault/Thesis/Technical Design Log/2025-11-26 Designing the ES-CQRS application (4daaf015).md

 		- coupling of writes and reads
 		- several sources of truth again!
 	- can be called from command handler which can immediately return a status code
+	- if I use this, i still compare DB locks to DB locks...
 - 6: correction SAGA.
 Asynchronously react to events and if they're invalid, revert them
 	- e.g. check for overlapping timeslots -> raise ForceUnenrollEvent(studentId: 1, lectureId: B, reason="Time conflict")
 	- demonstrates eventual consistency